For e-mail inquires please send our office a message at: firstname.lastname@example.org

 All drivers who are disabled (as defined in section 295.5 CVC), and who have been issued a valid disabled parking placard or plates by the California Department of Motor Vehicles, are authorized to park in any disabled parking stall on campus.
 To be legally parked in a disabled stall, the disabled placard or plates must be properly displayed pursuant to the California Vehicle Code and D.M.V. guidelines.
 Vehicles properly displaying a valid disabled parking permit do not need to display any other District parking permit to park in a disabled parking stall.
 In addition, any vehicle properly displaying a valid disabled parking permit may park in any student, staff or time-zone stall without displaying any other District permit.
-Disabled permits are not valid for use in E-plate, Service Vehicle, Special Permit stalls or other restricted areas.
+Disabled permits are not valid for use in E-plate, Service Vehicle, Special Permit stalls, out of a marked parking stall or other restricted areas.

 PAYING A PARKING CITATION:

 To avoid additional penalties, parking citations must be paid within 21 calendar days of the issue date.
 Payment may be made via the internet, telephone, mail or in person.

 (Credit Cards: Master Card, Visa or Discover is accepted for payment).
 Please note that an additional service charge may apply.

 Enter 9378 for West Valley College or 6477 for Mission College when prompted to enter the first four letters of the city or agency.
 (Credit Cards: Master Card, Visa or Discover is accepted for payment).
 Please note that an additional service charge may apply.

 P.O.
 Box 11113

 (Check or money order only – Please include your citation number on your payment.
 Do not send cash)